 - If you are, then tax-free savings products such as cash ISAs and NS&I Savings Certificates can be particularly attractive.
 If you have a partner you may want to ensure you both make the most of your tax-free savings allowances.

 - How long do you want the savings account for?
 For example, are you prepared to tie up your money for one, three or five years in the hope of better returns?
 Fixed-term products include fixed-term savings accounts and cash ISAs, bank and building society bonds, NS&I Savings Certificates and guaranteed equity bonds.

 - How quickly do you want to be able to get at your money?
 For example, do you want instant access to your cash or are you prepared to give notice?

 - Do you want a fixed-rate or variable-rate product?
 With a fixed-rate savings account you know exactly how much interest your money will earn for a set period of time.
 But if interest rates rise during this period you could lose out.
 If you think this might happen you may prefer a variable rate.

 - Do you want the return on your savings linked to interest rates or something else?
 For example, NS&I Index-linked Certificates pay inflation plus a set rate of interest, which means your savings are guaranteed to keep up with inflation.
-With guaranteed equity bonds the return on your savings is linked to the stock market rather than interest rates.

 - Is it important who provides the savings product?
 For example, would you only consider a Sharia-compliant provider or saving with a credit union?